Mexican-American cuisine: Diffusion to the United States

 American soldiers first came in contact with Mexican flavors during military endeavors in Texas throughout the 19th century, and some reports indicate that a handful of Mexican staple foods were further popularized during the 1893 World's Colombian Exposition in Chicago.
 Especially in Texas, dishes such as chile con carne and tamales gained favor with the locals.
 The former would be marketed by the shortened title of "chili" when canned and dispensed to the larger American public.

 Some of Mexican cuisine's entrance into the United States can in part be attributed to the United States' expansion into what was then Northern Mexico as a result of the Mexican-American War and its termination with the signing of the Treaty of Guadalupe Hidalgo in 1848.
 As the U.S. border crossed many Mexican citizens located in what is now the American Southwest, they maintained their culinary traditions.

 Additionally, much of the influx of Mexican cuisine in the United States can be attributed to Mexican migration.
 Dating back to the 19th century railroad and agricultural industries, Mexican migration has been a key factor in the American Southwest and subsequent labor demands caused those migrant workers to move even farther north to states in the Midwest.
 Later government programs such as the Bracero Program (1942-1964) led to the temporary employment of millions of Mexican migrant workers, particularly in labor-intensive industries in Southwestern states.
 With such an influx of migrant workers came an increase in Mexican food in regions that previously experienced little ethnic influence from Mexico.

+The impact of Mexican cuisine has also resulted in the development of several iconic American dishes, such as Frito pies, Mission burritos, chimichangas, taco salad, cheese dip, sopapillas, and Margaritas.

 Tex-Mex cuisine

-Due to increasing globalization, cultural differences are not as clearly defined by national borders as in centuries before.
+Due to increasing globalization, cultural differences are no longer as clearly defined by national borders as in centuries before.
 An example of this can be seen along the Mexican-U.S. border, in states such as California, New Mexico, Arizona, and Texas.
 These states, especially along their southern borders, share many things in common with Mexican culture.
 This is known as "cultural hybridity".
 This hybridity is a direct result of immigration patterns of the 19th century, when many Mexicans began entering the Southwestern States.
 Since that time, ethnic Mexican food has risen to be the most popular non-native food type in America.
 Mexican culinary practices that were brought to the Southwest were quickly combined with the local culture to create a new form of Mexican-style food; this culinary style is now recognized as Tex-Mex.
 This resulted in a new culinary combination that was originally unique to the American Southwest, but with time has spread to other parts of the U.S. and the world.